How Employers Can Still Pay Women Less Than Men

 "When pay is shrouded in secrecy, there is room for a lot of — at best — arbitrary sorts of distinctions, and — at worst — discriminatory distinctions to creep in," said Emily Martin, General Counsel for Workplace Justice at the National Women’s Law Center.

-US Magistrate Judge Michael Seng ruled in 2015 that women’s earlier salaries are likely to be lower than men's because of gender bias.
-But last month, the three-judge panel of the 9th Circuit cited a 1982 ruling that said employers could use previous salary information as long as they applied it “reasonably” and justified the decision with a business policy.
+But last month, the three-judge panel of the 9th Circuit ruled that a 1982 ruling from the circuit bound the panel to the rule that employers could use previous salary information as long as they applied it “reasonably” and justified the decision with a business policy.

 The problem with this ruling "is that women tend to be paid less than men," said Martin.
 First salaries and early job negotiations can set standards for pay that follow women throughout their careers, contributing to the discrepancy.
 In 2015, women made about 80 cents for every dollar men earned, according to government data.